Belonit/yr-simd/README.md

 The project targets x86 and dispatches runtime paths between `Scalar`, `SSE2`, `AVX2`, and `AVX512`.

+The DLL is loaded through a Syringe-compatible injector.
+Using [SyringeEx](https://github.com/Phobos-developers/SyringeEx), an extended open-source version of [Syringe](https://github.com/Phobos-developers/Syringe), is recommended, but the original Syringe remains supported.

 ## Features

 - Runtime SIMD detection with safe fallback.